haobuhaoo/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed student list.
 * The `INDEX` must be a positive integer 1, 2, 3, ...
 * At least one of the optional fields must be provided.
+* Duplicated lesson times will be treated as a single `LESSON_TIME`.

 <box type="warning" seamless>